oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>replace</td>
-<td>Replaces all occurrences of a given string with another string.
+<td>Replaces all occurrences of a given string.
 </td>
 </tr>

 <tr>
 <td>replaceRegex</td>
-<td>Replaces all matches of a given regular expression.
+<td>Replaces all matches of a given RegEx.
 </td>
 </tr>

 <tr>
 <td>rpad/rightPad</td>
-<td>Right-pads a given string to the given size with white-spaces or custom string.
+<td>Right-pads a string to a given size.
 </td>
 </tr>

 <tr>
 <td>split</td>
-<td>Splits a string into a string array based on a separating string or regular expression.
+<td>Splits a string into based on a separator or RegEx.
 </td>
 </tr>